 Are you as obsessed with Chef John at Food Wishes as I am?
 He is hi-larious and super informative.
 You want to know how to make the perfect lava cake for your then-boyfriend (now fiancé) for V-Day?
 Not a problem, Chef John has you covered!
 You are in the mood for a no-fail chocolate Bundt cake with a side of sarcasm?
-No worries, Chef John has you covered!
+No worries, Chef John has you equally covered!
 You have a ridiculous amount of un-planned zucchini in your refrigerator?
 Thank goodness, Chef John had me covered with his Zucchini and Ricotta Casserole!

 So, in conclusion, I don’t want to hear the excuse, “I don’t like zucchini,” until you have tried this fabulous zucchini and ricotta casserole.
 And did I mention it took me less than 5 minutes to prep?
 Five whole minutes and then into the oven it went.
 Mindboggling.